VolgaShaji/qualityOfLifeInCanada/README.md

 # qualityOfLifeInCanada

-Please download the document to see the full project.
+Please download the BigData Project - Quality of Life in Canada.docx document to see the full project.
 Thank you!